+Note: The prototyping is being performed by the two specified agencies and it is possible that these agencies may not be able to test all possible parameters (having no use of these parameters on their own).
+It is explicitly desired that the prototypers involve another agency or organization, if needed, to provide respective data source to cover all cases and to fullfil the Test Plan requirements.

 Phase 2 should correctly execute the following steps:

-Service Provider:
+Provider:

 Obtain an existing mission’s planning data in a conventional format

-Use automated tools to render the planning data in an XML file using the PDF XML schema.
+Use automated tools to render the planning data in an XML file using the PIF XML schema.

-Send email to Service User with attached the XML file
+Send email to User with attached the XML file

-Service User:
+User:

-Receive the Service Provider furnished XML file via e-mail
+Receive the Provider furnished XML file via e-mail

-Interpret the XML file consistent with the PDF XML schema
+Interpret the XML file consistent with the PIF XML schema

 Render the output tabular form using automated tools and then manually verify it against the input by picking random response entries to spot check*.

-Send the random tabular output to the Service Provider for verification that the random entries were interpreted correctly.
+Send the random tabular output to the Provider for verification that the random entries were interpreted correctly.

 *Note: Random response entries will be pick for spot checking because of the large volume of data involved in the manual verification process.

 The test coordinator shall verify that the random entry text matches the XML data sent.
-In the event that the text does not match, the Service User and Service Provider shall discuss the discrepancies and variances and document them along with all other observed issues or concerns and discuss with the CSS-SM WG.
+In the event that the text does not match, the User and Provider shall discuss the discrepancies and variances and document them along with all other observed issues or concerns and discuss with the CSS-SM WG.

 PHASE 2 EXPECTED RESULTS

-It is anticipated that both ESA and NASA will be able to successfully use automated tools to ingest their own planning data into an XML format using the PDF and to translate the XML format into an understandable format.
+It is anticipated that both ESA and NASA will be able to successfully use automated tools to ingest their own planning data into an XML format using the PIF and to translate the XML format into an understandable format.
 Each recipient shall provide a summary of the results to the CSS-SM WG.
 The CSS-SM WG will discuss the results to determine success.
-Success will be indicated by the Service Provider agreeing that the XML files were correctly interpreted.
+Success will be indicated by the Provider agreeing that the XML files were correctly interpreted.

 TEST REPORTing

 The test report conclusions and recommendation shall be sumarized in Section 3 and the test details shall be documented in Section 4.
 The summary test report will be available to the CCSDS Engineering Steering Group (CESG) and CCSDS Management Council (CMC), along with results of the agency reviews.
-At that time, a formal data shall be submitted to the CMC for progression of the PDF to CCSDS Blue Book status.
+At that time, a formal data shall be submitted to the CMC for progression of the PIF to CCSDS Blue Book status.

 r